MersAG-Dev-Org/MersAG_Universal/README.md

 # MersAG_Universal

-Use the Release section on the right to download the latest version of our sketch and documentation to your PC.
+Use the Releases section on the right to download the latest version of our sketch and documentation to your PC.

 OpenLCB/LCC model railway control software for the ESP32 DevKit 1.
 The software can support the following :-